* Cablevision says forced to buy channels it did not want

-March 7 Cablevision Systems Corp has accused Viacom Inc of having "strong-armed" it into forcing it to pay for low-rated channels it did not want in order to access better-known channels such as Comedy Central, MTV and Nickelodeon.
+NEW YORK, March 7 Cablevision Systems Corp is claiming that Viacom Inc sought to extract a nearly $1 billion penalty if it refused to pay for low-rated channels it did not want in order to access more popular channels such as Comedy Central, MTV and Nickelodeon.

 This is where programmers such as Viacom sell packages of channels to distributors such as Cablevision, rather than sell only channels that the distributors want.